SESYNC-ci/sesync-ci.github.io/_posts/2018-01-18-how-do-i-navigate-sesync-storage.md

 ## From RStudio Server and other Linux Machines

-Any research storage directory you have permission to access is available at the filesystem path at /nfs/%WORKSPACE%-data.
-Please note, these directories won't appear within the /nfs directory until you attempt to access it (i.e. by 'cd /nfs/%WORKSPACE%-data' rather than 'ls /nfs').
+Any research storage directory you have permission to access is available at the filesystem path at `/nfs/%WORKSPACE%-data`.
+Please note, these directories won't appear within the `/nfs` directory until you attempt to access it (i.e. by `cd /nfs/%WORKSPACE%-data` rather than `ls /nfs`).

 ## From Windows

-From a Windows desktop or laptop on "sesync-private" or any virtual machine, you can access a research data directory by opening the file browser (e.g. open your Documents folder) and entering \\\storage.research.sesync.org\%WORKSPACE%-data in the address bar.
+From a Windows desktop or laptop on "sesync-private" or any virtual machine, you can access a research data directory by opening the file browser (e.g. open your Documents folder) and entering `\\\storage.research.sesync.org\%WORKSPACE%-data` in the address bar.

 ## From macOS

-From a macOS desktop or laptop on "sesync-private" you can access a research data directory by opening Finder, navigating to "Go > Connect to Server ..." and entering smb://storage.research.sesync.org/%WORKSPACE%-data as the server address.
+From a macOS desktop or laptop on "sesync-private" you can access a research data directory by opening Finder, navigating to "Go > Connect to Server ..." and entering `smb://storage.research.sesync.org/%WORKSPACE%-data` as the server address.

 ## From a Browser